-First, you can use the prism as a checklist to identify your brand's strengths and weaknesses, and you can use it to spot weaknesses in your brand.
+First, you can use the prism as a checklist to identify your brand's strengths and weaknesses.

 You can also use the model to build a brand's identity from the ground up, by structuring your marketing messages and your strategic planning correctly.